gracelang/language/spec.md

         f.close
     }

-# Equality and Value Objects

-All objects automatically implement the following methods; programmers may override them.

-1.  `==` operator: the implementation inherited from `graceObject` answers true if and only if the argument is the same object as the receiver.

-2.  `!=`, which answers the negation of `==`

-3.  `hash`, which must be compatible with `==`.
-This means that two objects that are `==` must have the same `hash`

-4.  `asString`, which answers a string representation of the object tailored for the end user, and

-5.  `asDebugString`, which answers a string representation of the object tailored for the programmer; the implementation inherited from `graceObject` answers `asString`.

-Immutable objects (objects that have no `var` fields and that capture no mutable objects) that the programmer wishes to treat as a “value objects” should override `==` so that it implements Leibniz equality.

 # Types

 Grace uses structural typing @Modula3 [@malayeri08; @whiteoak08].
 Types
 primarily describe the requests that objects can answer.
 Fields do not